Invariant measures concentrated on countable structures: Preliminaries

 \subsection{Infinitary logic}

 \ \\

 We begin by reviewing some basic definitions from logic.
 A \emph{language} $L$, also called a \emph{signature}, is a set $L \defas \cR \cup \cC \cup \cF$, where $\cR$ is a set of \emph{relation symbols}, $\cC$ is a set of \emph{constant symbols}, and $\cF$ is a set of \emph{function symbols}, all disjoint.
 For each relation symbol $R\in\cR$ and function symbol $f\in\cF$, fix an associated positive integer, called its \emph{arity}.
 We take the \emph{equality symbol}, written $=$, to be a logical symbol, not a binary relation symbol in $L$.
-In this paper, we always take $L$ to be countable.
+In this paper, all languages are countable.
+Given a language $L$, an \emph{$L$-structure} $\cM$ is a non-empty set $M$ endowed with interpretations of the symbols in $L$.
+We sometimes write $x\in \mathcal{M}$ in place of $x \in M$.